 - While the rice cooks, mix together all the ingredients for the batter.
 Add just enough water to form a batter just thick enough to stick to the eggplant slices.

 - Cut the eggplants into rings between one-fourth and one-half inch.

 Fry the garam masala eggplants

 - In a frying pan, with the heat set to medium, pour in enough cooking oil to reach a depth of about a quarter inch.

 - Dip each eggplant slice in the garam masala batter then lay in the hot oil until the batter on the underside is crisp.
-Flip to fry the opposite side (see notes after the recipe).
+Flip to fry the opposite side.